Appenzeller Cheese vs Munster Cheese

 Appenzeller's texture can be described as "firm".
 Munster Cheese has a fat content of 45-48%.
 Munster's texture can be described as "semisoft".

-Appenzeller Cheese has a piquant, tangy flavor.
-Munster Cheese has a strong, gamey flavor.
+Appenzeller Cheese has a piquant, tangy taste.
+Appenzeller's aroma can be described as "strong".
+Munster Cheese has a strong, gamey taste.
 Munster's aroma can be described as "gamey, aromatic".

 Appearance and Aging